Darah dan Doa: Release

-Crew for the production consisted of cameraman Max Tera, a former SPFC employee, with makeup by Rancha', artistic design by Basuki Resobowo, G. R. W. Sinsu on music, and Sjawaludin and E. Sambas responsible for the sound effects.
-Ismail, using his military connections, received technical assistance from various members of the Indonesian Army, particularly Captain Sadono.
-The film's cast mostly consisted of newcomers who had responded to newspaper advertisements, a conscious decision by Ismail who was searching for "new faces with fresh talent" and send the film to the Cannes Film Festival in France.
-Ultimately Darah dan Doa was both a financial failure, with losses that were not recouped until after Ismail released his next film the following year.
+The Indonesian film critic Salim Said writes that Ismail intended to "not consider commercial aspects" and send the film to the Cannes Film Festival in France.
+Ultimately Darah dan Doa was a financial failure, with losses that were not recouped until after Ismail released his next film the following year.
 The film was not screened at Cannes.
-In a 1960 retrospective, the company attributed the film's failure to a conflict of what the people wanted and what was provided; the write-up stated that Ismail had not meant to portray the military as it should be, but as it was – as well as individuals within it.
+In a 1960 retrospective, Perfini attributed the film's failure to a conflict of what the people wanted and what was provided; the write-up stated that Ismail had not meant to portray the military as it should be, but as it was – as well as individuals within it.